-It’s always thoughtful to serve your guests a homemade dessert, but sometimes you don’t have the time.
+It’s always thoughtful to serve a homemade dessert, but sometimes you don’t have the time.

 You still work a full time job on top of the usual Christmas tasks – decorating the tree, shopping for gifts, wrapping said gifts, watching your favorite Christmas movies, taking in the lights downtown while it’s still December.

-There are times where even I don’t have time to make a dessert for guests.
+There are times where even I don’t have time to make dessert.

 When that happens, I put out snacks in pretty bowls and dishes.
 There’s nothing as disappointing as having a guest over only to find out there’s nothing to eat.

-One way to make the snacks more presentable is with a cheese board.
+One way to make the snacks more presentable is by building a cheese board.
 It’s no secret I love dessert, but I also equally love cheese boards.

 I’ve always said I have discipline not eating too many sweets, but when it comes to snacks, all bets are off.